 • HVAC service manager, $71,176 average salary

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers with project management or custom system design experience could receive six-figure salaries.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
+For example, master engineers with experience designing custom equipment or leading projects could receive six-figure salaries.
 Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most